 - The decision asserted that viewing the outline of the City Hall dome with a building two blocks behind it would not necessarily conceal it.

-- The Tribunal did not find claims that adding the proposed towers to the skyline would undermine the City’s heritage or identity or City Hall’s prominence satisfactory.
+- The Tribunal was not satisfied with opposing evidence that the proposed towers would undermine the City’s heritage or identity, or City Hall’s prominence.

 Please join the conversation on this important topic through the Get Involved platform or through public engagement events to follow late in September.